wisabi/IntelliJDesignPatternPlugin/README.md

 * Visitor
 * Template

 Users will also be prompted about class, interface, and method identifiers in order to generate each design pattern.
 The user will also be prompted to provide a package name to save these generated .java files.
-The packaged directory will be saved at the user's project root.
+If the user provides an existing package name that is within the projectRoot/src directory, then the generated files will be saved in the existing package.
+If the user provides a new package name, then a new directory will be created within the projectRoot/src directory.
+There must be a src directory within the project file hierarchy.
+Name clashes are checked for classes, interfaces, enums within a package scope.
+The user will be prompted with an error message if a clash error occurs.

 ## Design Implementation
 The DePaCoG project design applies three design patterns: Singleton, Factory, and Template.